13th Jan 2025

 Schedule 40 PVC pipes have uses in many industries.
 They are staples in plumbing systems for potable water because they don’t react with water and withstand standard water pressure.
 Builders use these pipes in irrigation systems for gardens and agricultural purposes.

-Contractors rely on schedule 40 PVC pipes for commercial drainage systems, including wastewater and stormwater management.
+Contractors rely on Schedule 40 PVC pipes for commercial drainage systems, including wastewater and stormwater management.
 Their ability to handle non-pressurized flows makes them ideal for removing excess water from properties.
-At Maxx Supply, you can find an extensive range of schedule 40 PVC fittings that include bushings, plugs, tees, elbows, male adapters, and female adapters.
-Thanks to the many options available, you can implement schedule 40 PVC into your project in many ways.
+At Maxx Supply, you can find an extensive range of Schedule 40 PVC fittings that include bushings, plugs, tees, elbows, male adapters, and female adapters.
+Thanks to the many options available, you can implement Schedule 40 PVC into your project in many ways.

 Installation Tips and Best Practices